ytsaurus/ytsaurus/yt/yt/experiments/public/dynamic_table_nbd_server/README.md

 ## Add NBD device to config

-Add configuration for your NBD devices.
-Here is an example configuration of NBD device.
+Add configuration for your NBD device to config.
+Here is an example configuration of NBD device:

 ```
 "dynamic_table_block_devices" = {